Operating System Deprecation Notice

 Ubuntu does not support hosting at this time.

-Please note, despite what is said here, some laptops running hybrid graphics still have an issue hosting a Parsec server.
-You'll get this error as the dedicated GPU is not physically wired to the display.
-You will need to use the Integrated graphics for Parsec.
+Please note, despite what is said here, some laptops running hybrid graphics still have an issue hosting a Parsec stream.
+You'll get error -14003 as the dedicated GPU is not physically wired to the display.
+In those cases you will need to use the laptop's integrated graphics for Parsec.

 NVIDIA